People learn in their dreams and they’re not aware of it.

 In a dream that I had after I read that passage in 5 Days, I found myself on a flight line packaging up patients and shipping them out.
 While I’ve never received specialized training in running a flight line, I have received training relating to helipads during the Army.

 Don’t cede control to doctors just because they’re doctors.
 While some doctors might know what to do, not all do.
 Listening to some doctors argue with a pilot about what kind of equipment his aircraft could take during an evacuation is intolerable.
-It wastes time, so went the conclusion.
+It wastes time, so goes the conclusion.

 The dream was a kind of role-playing lesson.
 I got to argue with some faceless important-feeling doctors.